 6. Welcome emotion

 Your child needs to express his emotions or they'll drive his behavior.
 Besides, this is an opportunity to help your child heal those upsets, which will bring you closer.
 So summon up all your compassion, don't let the anger trigger you, and welcome the tears and fears that always hide behind the anger.
 Remember that you're the one he trusts enough to cry with, and breathe your way through it.
 Just acknowledge all those feelings and offer understanding of the pain.
-Afterwards, he'll feel more relaxed, cooperative and closer to you.
+Afterward, he'll feel more relaxed, cooperative and closer to you.
 (Yes, this is really, really hard.
 Regulating our own emotions in the face of our child's upset is one of the hardest parts of parenting.
 But that doesn't mean we're excused from trying.)

 7. Listen, and empathize